-This section provides a brief summary and discussion of the program performance metrics for the conservation program recommended for the Mid-Peninsula District.
+This section provides a brief summary and discussion of the program performance metrics for the conservation program recommended for the Los Altos Suburban District.

-- Water Savings the recommended program is expected to cumulatively save up to 1,900 AF over the period 2016-2020 and up to 5,600 AF over the useful life of the measures.
-These water savings are needed to help ensure District supply reliability, particularly during prolonged dry periods when water supplies upon which the District depends may be curtailed. - Unit Cost the unit cost of saved water is \$690/AF.
-This is very cost competitive with other potential sources of new water.
-If the District replaced these savings with purchased or developed water supply, it is highly unlikely it could do so at a lower cost. - Benefit-Cost Ratio the program benefit cost ratio is 2.8.
-This means the system cost savings expected to accrue to District ratepayers because of the conservation program are nearly three times the cost of implementing the program.
+- Water Savings the recommended program is expected to cumulatively save up to 1,300 AF over the period 2016-2020 and up to 3,900 AF over the useful life of the measures.
+These water savings are needed for SB X7-7 compliance and to help ensure District supply reliability, particularly during prolonged dry periods when water supplies upon which the District depends may be curtailed. - Unit Cost the unit cost of saved water is \$637/AF.
+This is cost competitive with other potential sources of new water.
+If the District replaced these savings with purchased or developed water supply, it is highly unlikely it could do so at a lower cost. - Benefit-Cost Ratio the program benefit cost ratio is 2.0.
+This means the system cost savings expected to accrue to District ratepayers because of the conservation program are twice the cost of implementing the program. - SB X7-7 Compliance Projected SB X7-7 compliance water use for Los Altos Suburban District in 2020 under the recommended program is 183 GPCD compared to 188 GPCD without it.
+The Districts legislated target is 185.

-These performance metrics indicate the recommended conservation program is a good investment for the Mid-Peninsula District.
-The water savings will help to improve system supply reliability, especially in dry periods.
+These performance metrics indicate the recommended conservation program is a necessary and good investment for the Los Altos Suburban District.
+The water savings are needed in order for the District to comply with state legislated potable water use targets in 2020.
+The water savings will also help to improve system supply reliability, especially in dry periods.
 The recommended program is cost-competitive compared to other supply alternatives as evidenced by the low unit cost and high benefit-cost ratio.